Places To Stay Near The Giants Causeway

 Price: From £145 per night (3-night minimum stay)

-In the bustling city of Portrush, BlackRock House provides boutique bed & breakfast accommodations that fuse modern style with laid-back coastal life.
+In the bustling village of Portrush, BlackRock House provides boutique bed & breakfast accommodations that fuse modern style with laid-back coastal life.
 This is the perfect relaxing retreat after a busy day, boasting panoramas of the golden beaches across the wild Atlantic ocean.
 Hearty breakfast is served to refuel you for a busy day tomorrow, while the cosy lounge is the perfect place to curl up with a good read when you return home.
 And as for your private balcony in summer, it’s the ideal spot for sunset drinks!

 Check Availability

-The Carrick sits in the beautiful seaside town of Portrush, on the stunning North coast of Northern Ireland.
-The Edwardian townhouse dating back to 1905 has been sympathetically renovated to the highest standard to create this Luxurious B&B. With many of the building’s original features maintained while incorporating every possible modern convenience, we guarantee you a wonderful stay and the perfect spot to explore everything the North coast offers, including The Giant’s Causeway and nearby Game of Thrones film locations.
+With many of the building’s original features maintained while incorporating every possible modern convenience, we guarantee you a wonderful stay and the perfect spot to explore everything the North coast offers, including The Giant’s Causeway and nearby Game of Thrones film locations.
 Only 1.2 miles from Royal Portrush Golf Club, home of the 148th Open Championship.
 Bookings can be made directly with the property or via the website.

 Check Availability